sgerogia/sgerogia.github.io/_posts/2022-06-20-Band-Oracle.md

 ## Deploy Oracle

+Once we rebuild the oracle (e.g. `make all`), we can deploy it.
-Take a note of the `schema` argument which is crucial; more on this below.
+Notice the `schema` argument which is crucial; more on this below.
 ```
 $ bandd tx oracle create-oracle-script \
     --schema "{flight:string,date:string}/{status:string,arrival_airport:string,scheduled_time_utc:string,actual_time_utc:string}" \